 For ecommerce businesses it’s essential to understand where data and metrics can provide insights on your operations and workflow.
 With the right set of metrics businesses can learn valuable insights and implement strategies and optimizations to increase ROI when it comes to their ecommerce fulfillment.
 There are several order fulfillment performance metrics that ecommerce retailers can use to analyze and optimize their order fulfillment processes.
 Fine tuning your order fulfillment processes starts with building key metrics—which can help you understand what is happening at every stage of your operations so you can meet customer demand and expectations, optimize your solutions, and ultimately, boost your customer satisfaction.
 If you don’t have the time or resources to track and analyze your supply chain metrics (KPIs), partner with a third-party logistics provider (3PL).
 They have the tools and expertise you need to monitor your supply chain performance metrics and improve your operations.
 In this post we will define the key metrics, how they work, their importance and benefits, and how you can use them to improve your order fulfillment process.

 Total Order Cycle Time

 As more and more customers are getting accustomed to same-day and next-day shipping, total order cycle time is one of the top order management performance metrics you should not ignore.
-Order cycle time measures the average cycle time it takes for a customer to receive a product after placing an order.
+Order cycle, also called inventory cycle time measures the average cycle time it takes for a customer to receive a product after placing an order.